MicrosoftDocs/sql-docs/docs/relational-databases/linked-servers/linked-servers-openquery-openrowset-exec-at.md

 Allows dynamic SQL to run against a linked server.
 One of the parameters of the `EXECUTE` call is `AT`, which is designed to bypass the `OPENQUERY` and `OPENROWSET` restrictions. `EXECUTE (``<query>``) AT [<linked server>]` is dynamic SQL that can return any number of result sets from a remote server.

-> [!CAUTION]
+### Guidance for dynamic SQL

-> Avoid the use of dynamic SQL commands in applications, and restrict the permissions on users with access to dynamic SQL commands.
+Avoid the use of dynamic SQL commands in applications, and restrict the permissions on users with access to dynamic SQL commands.
 Constructing queries to execute via `EXECUTE` can create vulnerabilities to websites and applications via SQL Injection attacks.
 For more information, see [SQL Injection](../../relational-databases/security/sql-injection.md).

+When performance is a concern, test remote queries:

+- Ensure that as much logic as possible is executed on the remote server
+- Verify indexes on the remote server index tables appropriately to support the query
+- Be aware that the use of remote queries in a codebase complicates database code version control and maintenance of development and test environments

 ## Examples

 ### A. Execute a SELECT pass-through query with OPENQUERY